iothesys/colan-21/documentation.md

 2. *int* is a signed integer.
 3. *proc* is a function.
 4. *string* is... ...a... string!
 5. *void* is used exclusively as the return type of functions that return nothing.
+Technically not a type on an implementation level.
 6. There is no dedicated boolean type, you use integers for boolean operations like in C.

 Declaring a variable is a pretty straightforward.
 First you type the variable's name, then you declare it's type.
 You can also assign it a value. for example: